veryitman/MZInsetLabel/README.md

 # MZInsetLabel
-The subclass of UILabel who can set insets.
+The subclass of UILabel who can be set insets.